Tmitchy/-SOC-Incident-Documentation/README.md

 ## 🎯 Why This Repository Exists

 Anyone can claim they completed alerts on LetsDefend, but a recruiter can't verify that or see my thought process.
 This log demonstrates my **process**, showcasing the triage logic, evidence gathering, and decision-making of a SOC Analyst.
-All information is recorded in my words rather than using the LetsDefend explanations.

 ---